cssnr/link-extractor/README.md

 1. Navigate to the folder you extracted in step #3 then click `Select Folder`.

 Addon should now be installed.
-You can optionally pin the Addon by clicking the `Puzzle Piece`
+You can optionally pin the Addon by clicking the `Puzzle Piece`.
 in the top right corner then clicking the `Pin` icon.

 ### Firefox Setup